waggle-sensor/machinelearning/AudioClassificationDemo/README.md

 Notebook makeRecords.ipynb converts the dataset into tfRecord files so that a tf.keras model can be used.

 ## Part 3: Train and Test Model
-Notebook model.ipynb trains a CNN over UrbanSounds8K dataset in tfRecord format.
+File train_model.py trains a CNN over UrbanSounds8K dataset in tfRecord format.